TARGENE/TMLE.jl/docs/src/user_guide.md

 nothing # hide
 ```

-In this case, we can compute the exact value of the parameter:
+In this case, we can compute the exact value of the estimand:

 ```math
 CM_{T_1=1, T_2=1} = 1 + 2\mathbb{E}[W₁] + 3\mathbb{E}[W₂] - 4\mathbb{E}[C₁] - 2\mathbb{E}[W₂] = 0.5